easypropertylistings/Easy-Property-Listings/readme.txt

 * New: Parse EPL shortcodes for meta queries.
 * New: Widget template no image added.
 * New: Sorting order function added.
-* New: Pagination option added to all listing shortcodes pagination = ‘on’ default.
+* New: Pagination option added to all listing shortcodes pagination = 'on' default.
-* New: [listing_category] shortcode added compare option. category_compare = ‘IN’ usage is based on SQL query options.
+* New: [listing_category] shortcode added compare option. category_compare = 'IN' usage is based on SQL query options.
 'IN','NOT IN','BETWEEN','NOT BETWEEN'
 * New: Wrapper added to templates to improve display and  provide even grid spacing.
 * New: Added search address to separate from ID search.
 * Tweak: License handler using https.